habitat-sh/on-prem-builder/README.md

 ## Requirements

-The following are minimum requirements for installation/deployment of the Habitat Depot:
+The following are minimum requirements for installation/deployment of the Habitat Builder Depot:

 * Services should be deployed on a Habitat supported [Linux OS](https://www.habitat.sh/docs/install-habitat/)
 * OS should support `systemd` process manager